-By semi-supervised clustering, we identified mountain sport accident victims with co-existing symptoms of PTSD, depression, anxiety, somatization, as well as low sense of coherence and quality of life.
+By semi-supervised clustering, we identified mountain sport accident victims with co-existing symptoms of PTSD (operationalized as scoring positive in at least on PTSD domain), depression, anxiety, somatization, as well as low sense of coherence and quality of life.
 Those individuals assigned to the PTS subset may represent a clinically relevant risk group of post-traumatic mental disorders.
 The psychometric characteristic of the PTS cluster corresponds to the multi-faceted mental symptoms described for individuals following a traumatic event (8,9,65).
-Regarding predictors of mental health problems in mountain accident victims, the PTS cluster was characterized by a significantly younger age as well as high rates of pre-existing physical and mental disorders.
-It was also substantially enriched in females, low-to-moderate income participants, individuals requiring companion or professional rescue, hospitalization and surgery as compared with neutral cluster patients.
-Of note, female gender (17), young age at traumatization (15), low income (66) and pre-existing mental disorders (14) have been proposed as risk factors of PTSD.
+Regarding predictors of mental health problems in mountain accident victims, the PTS cluster was characterized by a significantly younger age as well as high rates of pre-existing physical and mental disorders..
+Of note, female gender (17), young age at traumatization (15), and pre-existing mental disorders (14) have been proposed as risk factors of PTSD.
 PTSD risk has also been previously associated with injury severity, head injuries, hospitalization length and pain (67–69).
-We could not establish any link between the mental health clusters and, in particular, the PTS cluster with objective injury severity measured with the AIS scale (39) or injury location.
+In our study we could not establish any link between the mental health clusters and, in particular, the PTS cluster with objective injury severity measured with the AIS scale (39) or injury location.
 Intriguingly, subjective injury severity, which was not surveyed in our cohort, was shown to be a stronger predictor of PTSD symptoms than objective injury severity (70).
-This phenomenon together with the longer time interval between hospital admission and survey than in most other studies and differences in composition of the study sample, may explain the lacking effect of injury on subsequent mental disorders in our collective.
+This phenomenon together with the longer time interval between hospital admission and survey than in most other studies and differences study popultation, may explain the lacking effect of injury location or severety on subsequent mental disorders in our collective.
 Importantly, the percentage of participants having received psychological or psychiatric support after the accident was generally low in the study cohort (9.1%) and did not differ between the mental health clusters.
 Hence, it is unlikely that psychological or psychiatric intervention had any impact on classification of the participants.

-Early identification of trauma patients at risk of developing PTSD or further mental disorders has previously been tackled by diverse machine learning algorithms (13–15,69).
 In our hands, none of seven machine learning procedures using different mathematical principles, random forest, neural network, support vector machines, recursive partitioning, conditional random forest, discriminant analysis or elastic net regression, was able to reliably predict the mental health cluster assignment based on 40 demographic, socioeconomic, clinical and accident-related variables available during acute medical treatment of the patient.
 This phenomenon is likely attributed to the lacking strong non-psychometric explanatory variables differentiating between the mental health clusters and, of clinical importance, highly specific markers of post-traumatic stress patients.
+Early identification of trauma patients at risk of developing PTSD or further mental disorders has previously been tackled by diverse machine learning algorithms (13–15,69).
 Interestingly, inclusion of peri-traumatic mental symptoms like PTSD features, flashbacks, or hyperarousal, were shown to be crucial for optimal prediction of long-term mental disorders or PTSD during recovery (13–15,17,69,70).
 Unfortunately, such variables were not available in our cohort investigated at least six months after the accident.

 Limitations